snhstq/IBM3705_R5/README.md

 ### starting the 3705
 The 3705 may be started before of after Hercules is started.
-The (TCP/IP) channel conection is made as soon as both ends are available.
+The (TCP/IP) channel conection is (re)established as soon as both ends are available.
 As such, the 3705 can be stopped and started at any point without the need to restart Hercules.
 The 3705 is started from directory SIMH_3705_R5 with the command:

 ./BIN/i3705 3705-128k.cnf